-Your underwater photography tool set wouldn’t be complete without a bunch different lenses and color filters for your camera to capture the beauty of underwater world more masterfully.
+style="text-align: justify;">Your underwater photography toolset wouldn’t be complete without a bunch of different lenses and color filters for your camera to capture the beauty of the underwater world more masterfully.
 Experiment with different Underwater Camera Lens types.
-Try wide-angle lens to photograph the big scene and give the viewer a sense of presence.
-Go with the fisheye lense to get as close as possible to the large subjects.
+Try a wide-angle lens to photograph the big scene and give the viewer a sense of presence.
+Go with the fisheye lens to get as close as possible to the large subjects.
 Want to feature tiny sea creatures?
-Use the macro lens for highest precision.
+Use the macro lens for the highest precision.
 Apply various color filters to make your photos more vibrant.
 Combine your creativity and skill with the right set of tools and you will be able to shoot truly magnificent pictures!

-Generally it is best to start with at least one wide angle lens and one macro lens.
-However, if you are on a tight budget, get your favourite type first (wide angle, macro, video, fashion etc.) and upgrade as you feel like it.
-If you have little experience in underwater photography and are choosing your first lense, it is usually advisable to go for a wide angle one.
-It is an easier form of photography that allows to shoot a variety of subjects.
+Generally, it is best to start with at least one wide-angle lens and one macro lens.
+However, if you are on a tight budget, get your favorite type first (wide-angle, macro, video, fashion, etc.) and upgrade as you feel like it.
+If you have little experience in underwater photography and are choosing your first lense, it is usually advisable to go for a wide-angle one.
+It is an easier form of photography that allows shooting a variety of subjects.

 As for the lenses that you regularly use above water, the majority of them prove to be rather inconvenient, inadequate or even useless underwater.
 It is also not advisable to buy one general all-purpose underwater lense.